kylesomers/aws-lambda-zombie-workshop/NEW/1_Cognito/README.md

 ### 2. Update the static website constants.js config file

 The zombie chat application uses a [constants.js](../app/assets/js/constants.js) file to bootstrap the application with variables in order to work properly.
-This file was partially updated by CloudFormation as a part of the deployment process.
+This file will be updated by CloudFormation as a part of the deployment process with new bootstrap variables.
 In this step, you will download that file from your S3 bucket, update the file, and re-upload it to your S3 bucket with the rest of the configuration variables needed to make the application work.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>

 1. In the AWS Management Console, in the AWS Services search bar, type `S3` and then select **S3** from the drop down.
 Navigate to the S3 bucket that was created for you by when you launched the CloudFormation stack.
 If you don't know the name of your bucket, you can find it in the **Output** tab in the CloudFormation console listed as `Bucket`.

 2. Click your bucket and navigate to the **constants.js** file found in the following folder path, `YOUR_BUCKET_NAME/S3/assetsjs/constants.js`.
 Download the file to your local machine and open it.

+> YOUR_BUCKET_NAME should be replaced with your actual bucket from the CloudFormation Output tab

 3. With the constants.js file open, Set the **USER_POOL_ID** variable to your `Pool Id` from your text editor.
 Set the **CLIENT_ID** to your `App client id` from your text editor and save the constants.js file.

+4. Upload your new **constants.js** file back to the same location where you originally downloaded it from.

 </p></details>